What’s worse than having a travel blog with no traffic?

 These examples demonstrate that you don’t need a crazy amount of traffic to generate revenue.

 Let’s compare the above sites with a titan in the world of travel blogging:

 The poor traveler is a website owned by two guys from the Philippines:

 These two started off being stuck in a corporate cubicle and slowly grew their blog from nothing into one of the largest travel blogs in the world.

 They dominate search terms in the Philippines for many travel-related keywords.

-According to a popular competitor analysis tool (Ahrefs), The Poor Traveler is doing over 138,000 hits from organic search every month!
+According to Ahrefs, The Poor Traveler is doing over 138,000 hits from organic search every month!

 Bearing in mind that most of these are coming from the Philippines so the buying power isn’t as strong.
 That said, I’m confident they’re doing upwards of $40,000 USD a month.
 And It could well be much more than that.

 Their highest ranking articles are monetised through booking buttons from Agoda.